descholar-ceo/boiler/CONTRIBUTING.md

     2. Fork this repository
     3. Clone it on your local computer by running `git clone https://github.com/your-username/boiler.git` __Replace *your username* with the username you use on github__
     4. Open the cloned repository which appears as a folder on your local computer with your favorite code editor
-    5. Create a separate branch off the *develop branch*,
+    5. Create a separate branch off the *main branch*,
     6. Write your codes which fix the issue you found, or which add the feature you want to add
     7. Commit and push the branch you created
-    8. Open a pull request, comparing your new created branch with our original develop branch [here](https://github.com/descholar-ceo/boiler/tree/master)
+    8. Open a pull request, comparing your new created branch with our original main branch [here](https://github.com/descholar-ceo/boiler/tree/main)

 ## NOTE:
-__After your Pull Request get merged please add yourself to [AUTHORS FILE](https://github.com/descholar-ceo/boiler/blob/master/AUTHORS.md)__
+__After your Pull Request get merged please add yourself to [AUTHORS FILE](https://github.com/descholar-ceo/boiler/blob/main/AUTHORS.md)__